This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 Servings: 1 serving

-Beautiful and easy fruit-infused water recipes to stay hydrated and refreshed!
+Beautiful and easy fruit infused water recipes to stay hydrated and refreshed!
 These easy and delicious flavored water recipes use fresh or frozen fruit.

 Save this recipe!